 When A Bloody Isiah Thomas Choked His Assistant Coach After Taking An Elbow From Bill Cartwright

-The two teams met again later in the season and it only took eight minutes until the two got into it.
-But this time, Thomas threw and landed a punch on Cartwright, which led to an ejection, two game suspension, a $5,000 fine and a broken hand.
-Cartwright was given a one game suspension and $2,500 fine for his actions.
+The two teams met again later in the season and it only took eight minutes until the two got into it again.
+But this time, Thomas threw and landed a punch on Cartwright, which led to an ejection, a two-game suspension, a $5,000 fine and a broken hand.
+Cartwright was given a one-game suspension and $2,500 fine for his actions.